Newfoundland Campaign (1744): Afterward

-The following year the Mi’kmaq militia from Ile Royal raided various British outposts in Newfoundland in August 1745.
+The following year the Mi’kmaq militia from Ile-Royale raided various British outposts in Newfoundland in August 1745.
 They attacked several houses, taking 23 prisoners.
 The following spring the Mi’kmaq began to take 12 of the prisoners to a rendez-vous point close to St. John's, en route to Quebec.
 The prisoners managed to overpower and kill their captors at the rendez-vous site near St. John and escaped.
 Two days later, another group of Mi’kmaq took the remaining 11 prisoners to the same rendez-vous point.
 Discovering the fate of their fellow captors, the other Mi’kmaq killed the remaining 11 prisoners.